本文へスキップします。

 Quality Subcommittee

 The Quality Subcommittee was established as a forum for sharing information and resolving cross-organizational quality issues within the Company.
 It meets under the jurisdiction of the Chief Quality Officer, with the quality managers of each internal company and subsidiary as members.
-It is held four times a year by the Quality Management Supervisory Office to identify Companywide problems and future challenges relating to quality, and to formulate measures to resolve them.
+It is held four times a year by the Quality Management Supervisory Office to identify Company-wide problems and future challenges relating to quality, and to formulate measures to resolve them.
 In the event that concerns emerge regarding quality at an internal company or subsidiary, a report is made to the Chief of Quality at a Quality Subcommittee meeting.
-If the Chief of Quality deems it necessary, corrections may be indicated and information about the issue may be escalated to the necessary level, such as the Management Conference.
+If the Chief of Quality deems it necessary, the Chief provides instructions to correct the issue and conveys information about the issue to the senior management at the Management Conference, etc.

 Specific measures for quality management